Tyrannogina/SuperWonderfulAwesomeTetris/README.md

   - Implement security checks to avoid player updating level through browser console.

 ### Code refactoring:
-  - SASS and maybe Skeleton so it is easier to do the layout responsive.
+  - SASS and maybe Skeleton so it is easier to make a responsive layout.
   - Reduce image sizes to improve load time.
   - Change background image of .metal-box class to add the pink hue instead of doing that through javascript.
   - Maybe try functional programming, if I can wrap my head around it.